-The USA is deeply racist having adopted the stab-in-the-back-myth as the reason it lost the war.
+The USA is deeply racist having adopted a stab-in-the-back-myth as the reason it lost the war.
 The population is declining due to emigration, only white people have full citizenship and there’s still indentured servitude, if not slavery.
 The two main political parties are the Whigs and the Populists, neither of which offer any plan for recovery.
 It’s almost a failed state – unable even to defend its own borders or maintain the rule of law.

 Meanwhile, the Confederate States have freed their slaves and become a world power, after expanding across South America.
 The Confederate capital, Washington-Baltimore, and Leesburg (our Mexico City) are world-leading cities.

 Internationally, the world seems more authoritarian.
 Napoleon VI rules France.
-An expanded Germany, known as the German Union dominates Europe having won the ‘Emperors’ War’ in early twentieth century.
+An expanded Germany, known as the German Union dominates Europe having won the ‘Emperors’ War’ in the early twentieth century.
 The world’s two power-blocs are the German Union, allied with the Spanish Empire, and the Confederacy, allied with the British Empire.

-In the world of Bring the Jubilee technology has also developed differently – it’s a steampunk world before steampunk was popular.
+In the world of Bring the Jubilee, technology has also developed differently – it’s a steampunk world before steampunk was popular.
 There are airships instead of planes, mechanical telegraphs, gaslight, and steam-driven ‘minibles’ instead of cars.

-Bring the Jubilee seems to be an absolute worst case scenario for the defeated USA.
+Bring the Jubilee seems to be an absolute worst-case scenario for the defeated USA.
 That’s because Ward Moore is obviously trying to make a parallel with the relative poverty of the Southern States in the real world.
 He has simply turned the real-world situation upside down.